beave/meer/doc/source/command-line-options.rst

 .. option:: -q, --quiet

    This option to tells Meer to not output to the console.
-Logs are still send to the /var/log/meer directory.
+Logs are still sent to the /var/log/meer directory.